logo left

 Beef Bourguignon Recipe

-The last time I made this Beef Bournguignon recipe my neighbor wanted to know what it was that smelt so good.
-It's a great dish to make in the afternoon and leave simmering until dinnertime, enticing everyone to the table.
+Everytime I made this easy beef Bourguignon recipe while living in Paris my neighbor would want to know what was making the whole apartment building smell so good.
+Like most stews, it is a great dish to make in the afternoon and leave simmering until dinnertime, enticing everyone to the table.

-I usually make this Beef Bourguignon recipe with a cheaper bottle of Bourgogne (you might know that as Burgundy wine) and serve it with a more expensive one, but you can make it with any low-tanin red wine you think would be nice.
+I usually make this beef Bourguignon recipe with a cheaper bottle of Bourgogne and serve it with a more expensive one, but you can make it with any low-tanin red wine you think would be nice.
+Most cooks advise using good wine to cook with, mais il ne faut pas exagérer.

 Beurre Manié